-The Company manages its business based on the locations of its subsidiaries.
-Therefore, reportable segments are based on the geographic locations of the subsidiaries.
+Reportable segments are based on the geographic locations of the subsidiaries.
 The Company's reportable segments include the Company's production, manufacturing and sales facilities located throughout the world.
 In addition, the Company's corporate segment includes its holding company located in The Netherlands and two subsidiaries located in Germany which operate only in a corporate support function.
 The reportable segments derive revenues from the Company's entire product and service offerings.
 It is not practicable to provide a detail of revenues for each group of similar products and services offered by the Company.
 The accounting policies of the segments are the same as those described in the summary of significant accounting policies in Note 2 of the Notes to Consolidated Financial Statements.
 Summarized financial information concerning the Company's reportable segments is shown in the tables below.

 Net sales are attributed to countries based on the location of the Company's subsidiary generating the sale.
-QIAGEN operates manufacturing facilities in Germany, Switzerland, China and the United States that supply products to other countries.
+QIAGEN operates manufacturing facilities in Germany, Switzerland, China, Australia, the United Kingdom and the United States that supply products to other countries.
 The sales from these manufacturing operations to other countries are included in the Net Sales of the countries in which the manufacturing locations are based.
 The intercompany portions of such net sales of a reportable segment are excluded through the intersegment elimination to derive consolidated net sales.
 No single customer represents more than ten percent of consolidated net sales.

-(in thousands) 2008 2007 2006
+(in thousands) 2009 2008 2007

 Net Sales

-Americas \$ 988,617 \$ 465,878 \$ 318,865
+Americas \$1,060,307 \$ 988,617 \$ 465,878

-Germany 331,013 270,173 220,325
+Germany 391,312 331,013 270,173

-Switzerland 77,745 56,615 40,044
+Switzerland 128,627 77,745 56,615

-Asia 90,047 71,168 49,875
+Asia 135,779 90,047 71,168

-All other 210,439 148,082 109,025
+All other 241,992 210,439 148,082

-Corporate 878 350 525
+Corporate 334 878 350

-Subtotal 1,698,739 1,012,266 738,659
+Subtotal 1,958,351 1,698,739 1,012,266

-Intersegment Elimination (805,764) (362,492) (272,881)
+Intersegment Elimination (948,526) (805,764) (362,492)

-Total \$ 892,975 \$ 649,774 \$ 465,778
+Total \$1,009,825 \$ 892,975 \$ 649,774